Biking for Children with Special Needs

 Click here to request a spot:

-- to book an adapted bike coaching session ($50), Sundays in spring and summer at Alexander Muir Gladstone Public School (Toronto: Queen & Dufferin area), or
+- to book an adapted bike coaching session ($50), Sundays in spring, summer, and fall at Alexander Muir Gladstone Public School (Toronto: Queen & Dufferin area), or